Jahnavi-Anand/Hospital_Management_System/README.md

 ## 8. Security:
    - User authentication and access control mechanisms are implemented to ensure data security and privacy.
    - Sensitive data, such as login credentials, are securely stored in the database.

+## 9. Doctor Registration and Login:
+   - The HMS now includes a dedicated registration and login feature for doctors, enabling them to apply for job positions within the hospital.
+   - Once registered, doctors can log in to access patient information, medical records, and prescribe medications, contributing to a more efficient and integrated healthcare workflow.

+## 10. Doctor Dashboard:
+   - Doctors, upon logging in, are greeted with a personalized dashboard providing quick access to patient details, medical history, and the ability to prescribe medications.
+   - This feature enhances the collaboration between medical professionals and ensures timely and accurate patient care.

+## 11. Patient Medical Status and Reports:
+   - Patients can now log in to the system to access their medical status, including current diagnoses, treatment plans, and test results.
+   - The system also enables patients to view and download their medical reports, fostering transparency and empowering patients to actively participate in their healthcare journey.

+## 12. Admin Access to Doctor Information:
+   - Administrators have the capability to access and manage doctor information, including their profiles, qualifications, and work history.
+   - This feature assists in effective staff management, ensuring that the hospital maintains a qualified and competent medical team.

+## 13. Report Generation:
+   - The admin panel now includes a robust report generation feature, allowing administrators to generate comprehensive reports on various aspects, such as patient statistics, staff performance, and overall hospital operations.
+   - This aids in data-driven decision-making and facilitates the continuous improvement of healthcare services.

 ## Technologies Used:
 - PHP for server-side scripting and user interface.